The-Mezz/The-Mezz/README.md

 ### 💬 Ask Me About
 - Programming languages I've learned or any insights on web development.
-- My experience with **weather projects** or other tech-related topics.
+- My experience with **weather projects**, mangas, or anime recommendations.

 ### 📫 How to Reach Me
 - mezzane.salah2001@gmail.com